UW-MLGEO/MLGEO2024_AObuoypredict/README.md

 Your environment is now ready and activated!

-### Collecting and manipulating project data
+### Notebook/script information
 Scripts shoud be used in the following order:
 1. download_data.ipynb

-   -This notebook handles downloading data of various types for this project, including: past buoy data, weather reanalyses, weather forecasts, and current buoy positions.
+   -This notebook handles downloading data of various types for this project.

    -Data will be stored in the data/raw folder.
 2. data_cleaning.ipynb